Oni Goroshi is a Path of Exile action-adventure video game item.

 The array (part 2)

-At level 7, we know we can get the sword.
+At level 7, we know for a fact we can get the sword.
 So the run becomes :

 - Only throw spectral weapons at zombies on your way to trigger Onslaught.
 We’ve gone from “kill everything” to “kill everything unless it’s inconvenient” to “only hit what you need to get Onslaughts, and if it’s in your path.”